vedtam/aperio-test-app/README.md

 - `<blog-card>`
 - `<blog-entry>`

+All of these components will extend LitElement - a simple base class for creating fast, lightweight web components.

 ### Blog App
 The main element: `<blog-app>`, will be embedded directly into the landing page: `index.html`.
 Pseudo code: